josevalim/portal/README.md

     (portal) lib/portal.ex:25: Portal.push_right/1
 ```

-We got an exit error because there is `:blue` door.
-You can see there is an `** (EXIT) no process` message following the call.
+We got an exit error because there is no `:blue` door.
+You can see there is an `** (EXIT) no process` message following our function call.
 To fix the situation we are going to setup a supervisor that will be responsible for restarting a portal door whenever it crashes.

 Remember when we passed the `--sup` flag when creating our `portal` project?
 We passed that flag because supervisors typically run inside supervision trees and supervision trees are usually started as part of application.
-All the `--sup` flag does is to create this structure by default for us.
-Let's open up the `Portal` module:
+All the `--sup` flag does is to create a supervised structure by default which we can see in our `Portal` module:

 ```elixir
 defmodule Portal do